 “The knowledge will eventually help in designing efficient building blocks that exhibit the desired stereoselectivity without tedious empirical optimizations.
 Ultimately, the research will lead to a more efficient and environmentally sustainable production of pharmaceuticals and materials,” Kim concludes.

-Kim Greis, a Luxembourg national, is 2nd year PhD candidate at the Freie Universität Berlin / Fritz-Haber-Institut der Max Planck Gesellschaft, supported by an AFR grant from the FNR.
+Kim Greis, a Luxembourg national, is a PhD candidate at the Freie Universität Berlin / Fritz-Haber-Institut der Max Planck Gesellschaft, supported by an AFR grant from the FNR.

 MORE ABOUT KIM GREIS